danfuzz/samizdat/samtoc/README.md

 * `--binary` &mdash; Compile all the way to a `.samb` binary addon library.
   This is only valid if a single source file is specified.

+* `--core-dir=<dir-name>` &mdash; Indicate where to find the core library.
+  This is what is searched when asked to import / resolve a module which is otherwise not found.
+This directory should be the "single module" directory of a core library.
+See below for details; e.g. it should point at `.../corelib` and *not* `.../corelib/modules`.

+  If not provided, this defaults to an appropriate directory for the runtime being compiled for.

 * `--dir-selection` &mdash; Indicates that the file arguments take the form of (first argument) a directory whose contents are to be compiled, followed by (rest of the arguments) any number of files under the directory.
 Only